Arius Raposas

-Arius Raposas (born January 1, 1996) is a Filipino historian and writer.
-Known for his appearances in national and international media to share historical knowledge and cultivate appreciation of the discipline, Raposas has been recognized as one of the nation's foremost agents of public history.
-Besides having academic works on history, political science, and public administration, among other disciplines, he maintains a history website known as the Filipino Historian.
+Arius Raposas (born January 1, 1996) is a Filipino historian, political scientist, public servant, and writer.
+Besides having academic works on history, political science, economics and business, international relations, and public administration, he maintains a history website known as the Filipino Historian.
+Raposas has served in the executive and the legislative branches of the Philippine government.

 Early life and education

 Raposas has been involved in public service since at least 2000, notably with the Boy Scouts of the Philippines.
 He has also served in various volunteering and leadership activities.
+As a student leader, Raposas cautioned on decreasing democratic participation and waning leadership generation among the youth as a potential troubling sign for the future of public administration and governance, while proposing innovative solutions to address the issues.

-He obtained his bachelor's degree in history from the University of the Philippines, graduating as magna cum laude.
+In 2010, he ranked 3rd in the National Achievement Test.
+Raposas obtained his bachelor's degree in history from the University of the Philippines, graduating as magna cum laude.
 In recognition of his academic achievements, he was inducted as a member of Pi Gamma Mu and the Honor Society of Phi Kappa Phi.
 He also earned a master's degree in public administration from the same university.